 A pulmonary embolism is a sudden blockage of an artery in the lung that is generally caused by a blood clot.
 In many cases, these clots are tiny and are not fatal, but can cause damage to the lung.
 Should the clot be larger and stop blood flow, it can prove fatal.
-According to statistics, more than 300,000 people develop deep vein thrombosis (which can lead to pulmonary embolisms) or pulmonary embolisms each year.
+According to statistics, more than 300,000 people develop deep vein thrombosis (which can lead to PE risk) or pulmonary embolisms each year.

 There are several indicators or symptoms of a pulmonary embolism, including:

 Other general symptoms include feeling on edge/anxious, sweating, feeling faint or lightheaded, a fast heart rate/palpitations.
 Should you experience any of these symptoms, it is imperative that you seek medical attention immediately.